-The Pixel Fold will most likely ship with Android 13 out of the box with the same Google customizations seen on other Pixels.
+Depending on when it launches, the Pixel Fold could ship with Android 13 or Android 14, with the same Google customizations seen on other Pixels.
 This means Material You theme support, the usual slate of Tensor-powered AI tricks (such as Magic Eraser), and at least three years of future updates.

 Foldable phones have never been known for their affordable prices, and this should also be true of the Pixel Fold.
 According to FrontPageTech, the Google Pixel Fold will be available for $1,799 — the exact same price as the Galaxy Z Fold 4.

 It’s reassuring to hear that the Pixel Fold won’t be more expensive than Samsung’s handset, but it doesn’t look like it’ll have the same competitive pricing as its Pixel 7 and 7 Pro siblings.

 What about the release date?
 It was initially believed that the Pixel Fold could launch in the fourth quarter of 2022, but at this point, it’s completely missed that date.
 There are rumors suggesting that we should expect to see the foldable in the summer at Google’s yearly I/O conference scheduled for May 10 and, following additional leaks, it’s seeming more likely that that’s the case by the day.
 According to WinFuture, the Pixel Fold is scheduled to debut in June following a small teaser featured during Google I/O 2023.

 While that would be excellent news, there’s still plenty of reason to think that we still won’t be seeing it until the second half of the year, due to continued production delays, according to The Elec.